 For the first ten years, the Greenway Committee led Hansville volunteers in the construction and maintenance of trails and structures, and acted as the stewardship committee for the Hansville Greenway.
 They developed the county’s first stewardship manual for a Kitsap County Parks open space property and have been monitoring and reporting since 1995.

 In early 2005, the Greenway Stewards decided to formalize the process and as a result, the Hansville Greenway Association was formed with the mission, “To preserve natural areas and wildlife on the northern Kitsap Peninsula for the benefit of future generations.”

 > Provide a continuous recreational trail system from Puget Sound to Hood Canal linking neighborhoods with natural areas and recreational areas

 > Provide opportunities for education and awareness programs about the benefits of preserving wildlife and natural areas

 > Work cooperatively with government agencies, other community groups, and businesses to accomplish the mission

-There are two other positions that merit mention here: The Project Manager is Howie O’Brien and the Webmaster is Art Ellison.
+There are three other positions that merit mention here: The Project Manager is Howie O’Brien, the Media Relations Manager is Art Ellison, and the Science and Education Manager is Van Bergen.
 Any other person who attends meetings and/or participates in the management of the Greenway is considered a member.